 Description – Dynamic Dashboard

-The Dynamic Dashboard module is developed to further strengthen the functionality of the Omnibus WebGUI.
 You can easily create your own Dashboards using ”drag and drop” functionality.
 Each user or DevOps team can have their own Dashboard or the same predefined set of Dashboards populated with different data.

 Depending on the need and area of use, different themes can be used when it comes to the coloring of the respective Dashboard.

 - Dynamic Dash has now reached version 4.0, a lot has happened behind the scenes but the biggest change is that the administration interface has been redesigned from the ground up

 - You have access to a ’Data view’ to see which data you have access to while configuring your dashboard

 - The preview view shows you what the finished result will look like while you adjust your dashboard.
 This greatly simplifies your work

 - ’Page’ export and import now makes it possible to move entire dashboards between test and production with a few simple clicks!